 - Be mindful of your back and joints when handling stock and when lifting, pushing, pulling, carrying, lowering and holding heavy items like equipment and hay

-- Use mechanical lifting aids or get help to lift and carry heavy loads whenever possible.
-Whenever possible, use wheelbarrows or trolleys to transport heavy loads.
-Try to repack heavy loads to a collection of smaller, lighter loads
+- Use mechanical lifting aids, wheelbarrows, trolleys or get help to lift and carry heavy loads whenever possible.
+Try to repack big loads to a collection of smaller, lighter loads

-- When lifting appropriate loads, it is important to maintain good posture and ensure appropriate lifting techniques to reduce the risks of injury
+- When lifting appropriate loads, it is important to maintain good posture and ensure correct lifting techniques are used to reduce the risk of injury

 - Do not forget to warm up cold muscles and stretch before lifting